Watch with glittering eyes the whole world around you...

 These 7 areas and the Characteristics of Effective Teaching and Learning are used to plan learning activities that are exciting, engaging and suited to the children's unique needs and own interests.
 The children will learn by playing and exploring, being active and being creative and critical thinkers both indoors and outdoors.

 Our Early Years curriculum is delivered primarily through great stories and storytelling.
 We recognise that the more children hear, tell and ultimately read stories, the more their imagination is ignited and the more they learn to construct and use meaningful language.

 We also aim to help every child develop a love of numbers and problem solving.
-We plan to bring Maths alive so that our children’s learning is grounded in the basics and they can use their knowledge to solve real problems.
+We plan to bring Maths alive using stories and real life contexts.
+This aids our children’s learning to be grounded in the basics and then they can develop their understanding and knowledge to solve real problems.